geotools/geotools/docs/user/library/main/collection.rst

 These classifiers are used:

 * With the function "classifier" to sort features into groups
-* With :doc:`gt-brewer <../../extension/brewer/index>` to produce attractive styles for visualisation of your data.
+* With :doc:`gt-brewer <../../extension/brewer/index>` to produce attractive styles for visualization of your data.

 Here are some examples of defining and working with classifiers: